2 - 2Shares

 “Information overload is a symptom of our desire to not focus on what’s important.
 It is a choice.”

-BBS is definitely not convenient, and can be annoying and even embarrassing, such as when it happens to me on the iCreateDaily podcast.
+BBS is definitely not convenient, and can be annoying and even embarrassing, such as when it happens in mid conversation, or to me on the iCreateDaily podcast.
 However, the good news is that it’s most often not due to some deleterious aging effect.
 The reasons and causes will vary by each individual scenario.

-If you’re suffering forgetfulness and have concerns, then you should definitely look into it to allay your concerns.
-If you’re forgetful, but don’t have any history of Alzheimer’s or other dementia in your family, perhaps you just have BBS.
+If you’re suffering forgetfulness and have concerns, then you should definitely look into it.
+You don’t want to congest your mind with worry and anxiety.
+If you’re forgetful, but don’t have any history or lifestyle proclivity toward Alzheimer’s or other dementia in your family, perhaps you just have BBS.

 BBS is most often due to these non-disease related causes:

-If you’re an artist entrepreneur building a business, then you’re very familiar with the multitude of tasks, opportunities and avenues available for growing your brand and your business, especially in the online world.
+If you’re an artist entrepreneur, then you’re very familiar with the multitude of tasks, opportunities and avenues available for growing your brand and your business, especially in the online world.
 If you struggle each day to laser in on what you most need to be doing, then you’re not alone.

 A wealth of information creates a poverty of attention.